Car Show July 11th to Benefit Life Centers

 “I have been here over 10 years now.
 We really appreciate the Indiana hospitality and the wonderful people that we have met here,” said Llerena. “ It is because of that that we feel so comfortable in the neighborhood.
 We feel that we have been welcomed as neighbors and are hoping that we can be part of a great community as well as a place that people can come to worship and just enjoy our property here, almost like a park.
 We enjoy having it here for people to be able to enjoy.”

 Llerena’s own love for classic cars influenced his excitement for the event.

 “I am excited for just looking at the cars,” Llerena said.
 “I am one of those oddities that would rather have a fully restored classic car than a new car.
-A new car loses value every day it leaves the lot.
+A new car loses value every day it leaves the lot, even if you did get a great deal on your car loan through a price comparison website similar to www.moneyexpert.com.
 A classic car increases in value and there are only so many of them.
 They are a picture of our belief system, in that we believe in restoration of people’s lives.
 These cars have been restored.
 It is a wonderful picture to remind us of how God can change lives and restore them from where they were before.”

 Trackback from your site.